-- Behind a security door or gate which is capable of being locked unless, subject to the approval of the Responsible Officer, the door or gate is fitted with a "Power Industry Lock" Clause 8.5.2 (Locks); - Areas where special entry conditions are applicable eg. educational institutions, kindergartens, childcare centres, banks, government buildings, etc. - Areas to which access is normally restricted for security, health or other reasons including enclosed verandas and areas or yards which may be locked or house animals; - Gender specific areas; - Areas intended for product display such as shop windows; - A carport associated with a single occupancy unless access to the main entrance of that occupancy is gained only through the carport, or after consultation with the Responsible Officer, there is no other available location; - On a single occupancy building, over an external elevated area which is greater than 3.0m above finished ground level at the point at which access is obtained.
+- Behind a security door or gate which is capable of being locked unless, subject to the approval of the Responsible Officer, the door or gate is fitted with a "Power Industry Lock" Clause 8.5.2 (Locks); - Areas where special entry conditions are applicable eg. educational institutions, kindergartens, religious centres, childcare centres, banks, government buildings, etc. - Areas to which access is normally restricted for security, health or other reasons including enclosed verandas and areas or yards which may be locked or house animals; - Where public access is not normally permitted (typically, road reserves, median strips, traffic islands, rail corridors or where traffic control is required) - Gender specific areas; - Areas intended for product display such as shop windows; - A carport associated with a single occupancy unless access to the main entrance of that occupancy is gained only through the carport, or after consultation with the Responsible Officer, there is no other available location; - On a single occupancy building, over an external elevated area which is greater than 3.0m above finished ground level at the point at which access is obtained.
 (Refer Figure.
-8.10-C); - Above a gas meter, except where shown in Figure 8.10-D; - Where the use of a ladder would be necessary; - Over stairways, landings, ramps, in narrow passageways or in other confined spaces; - Vehicle loading docks, car parks, driveways and factory passageways where the metering equipment is not effectively protected;
+8.10-C); - Above a gas meter, except where shown in Figure 8.10-D; - Where the use of a ladder would be necessary; - Over stairways, landings, ramps, in narrow passageways or in other confined spaces; - Vehicle loading docks, car parks, driveways and factory passageways where the metering equipment is not accessible (refer to 8.5 Access) or effectively protected;

-Note: the intention is not to locate metering enclosures in a position where they can be struck by a reversing or turning motor vehicle.
+Note 1: the intention is not to locate metering enclosures in a position where they can be struck by a reversing or turning motor vehicle.